 With that done, click on the ‘Price Box’ tab and type in all the information you want to show on your website.
 This includes the plan’s benefits, which will help convince people to buy a pay-per-view subscription.

-When you are happy with how the plan is configured, click on ‘Publish’ to make it live.
+When you are happy with the plan’s configuration, click on ‘Publish’ to make it live.

 You can create multiple membership plans with different settings, such as monthly or yearly passes.
 To create more membership levels, simply follow the same process described above.